 I think a good Couchsurfing guest is someone who understands that the point of Couchsurfing is not (just) free accommodation.
 Rather, it is about sharing.
 That said, a good Couchsurfing guest should also recognize that she or she is costing a host – in either time or money.
 Here’s what I think a good Couchsurfing guest looks like.

 Couchsurfing is not a business transaction.
-Rather, it’s a shared economy transaction.
+Rather, Couchsurfing experiences should be about sharing.
 Mowing lawns or fixing cars is not part of the deal.
 Sure, be generous and offer to help if you want to.
 But you are not a cheap skate if you don’t.
 That’s not to say there aren’t many ways to give back – and you should – but there is no reason for you to feel obligated to do anything besides be a good Couchsurfing guest, be polite, and represent yourself well while in your host’s home.
 Asking for things in exchange is simply not something better Couchsurfing hosts do.

 You may find other sites out there that say otherwise.
 I disagree.